 Program effectiveness is evaluated according to ACEND Standards for NAD program.
-Each semester selected learning outcomes are evaluated by the NAD Director and reported to the HND Assessment committee and HND faculty.
+Each semester selected learning outcomes are evaluated by the NAD Director and reported to the HND faculty.

-Students have the opportunity to anonymously complete course evaluations in Blackboard at the end of the semester.
+Students have the opportunity to anonymously complete course evaluations in Brightspace at the end of the semester.